English Civil War: 1642 battles

+1643 battles

 In 1643, Royalist forces won at Adwalton Moor, gaining control of most of Yorkshire.
-In the Midlands, a Parliamentary force under Sir John Gell besieged and captured the cathedral city of Lichfield, after the death of the original commander, Lord Brooke.
-This group then joined forces with Sir William Brereton at the inconclusive Battle of Hopton Heath (19 March 1643), where the Royalist commander, the Earl of Northampton, was killed.
+In the Midlands, a Parliamentary force under John Gell besieged and captured the cathedral city of Lichfield, after the death of the original commander, Lord Brooke.
+This group then joined forces with William Brereton at the inconclusive Battle of Hopton Heath (19 March), where the Royalist commander, the Earl of Northampton, was killed.
 John Hampden died after being wounded in the Battle of Chalgrove Field (18 June 1643).
 Subsequent battles in the west of England at Lansdowne and Roundway Down also went to the Royalists.
 Prince Rupert could then take Bristol.
 In the same year, however, Cromwell formed his troop of "Ironsides", a disciplined unit that demonstrated his military leadership ability.
 With their assistance he won a victory at the Battle of Gainsborough in July.

-At this stage, from 7 to 9 August 1643, there were some popular demonstrations in London – both for and against war.
+At this stage, from 7 to 9 August, there were some popular demonstrations in London – both for and against war.
 They were protesting at Westminster.
 A peace demonstration by London women, which turned violent, was suppressed; the women were beaten and fired upon with live ammunition, leaving several dead.
 Many were arrested and incarcerated in Bridewell and other prisons.
 After these August events, the Venetian ambassador in England reported to the doge that the London government took considerable measures to stifle dissent.

 In general, the early part of the war went well for the Royalists.
-The turning point came in the late summer and early autumn of 1643, when the Earl of Essex's army forced the king to raise the Siege of Gloucester and then brushed the Royalists aside at the First Battle of Newbury (20 September 1643), to return triumphantly to London.
-Parliamentarian forces led by the Earl of Manchester besieged the port of King's Lynn, Norfolk, which under Sir Hamon L'Estrange held out until September.
+The turning point came in the late summer and early autumn of 1643, when the Earl of Essex's army forced the king to raise the Siege of Gloucester and then brushed the Royalists aside at the First Battle of Newbury (20 September), to return triumphantly to London.
+Parliamentarian forces led by the Earl of Manchester besieged the port of King's Lynn, Norfolk, which under Hamon L'Estrange held out until September.
 Other forces won the Battle of Winceby, giving them control of Lincoln.
 Political manoeuvring to gain an advantage in numbers led Charles to negotiate a ceasefire in Ireland, freeing up English troops to fight on the Royalist side in England, while Parliament offered concessions to the Scots in return for aid and assistance.

+1644 battles

-Helped by the Scots, Parliament won at Marston Moor (2 July 1644), gaining York and the north of England.
+Helped by the Scots, Parliament won at Marston Moor (2 July), gaining York and the north of England.
 Cromwell's conduct in the battle proved decisive, and showed his potential as a political and as an important military leader.
-The defeat at the Battle of Lostwithiel in Cornwall, however, marked a serious reverse for Parliament in the south-west of England.
-Subsequent fighting around Newbury (27 October 1644), though tactically indecisive, strategically gave another check to Parliament.
+Parliament's defeat at the Battle of Lostwithiel in Cornwall, however, marked a serious reverse in the south-west of England.
+Subsequent fighting around Newbury (27 October), though tactically indecisive, strategically gave another check to Parliament.